johan1a/groovy-langserver/README.md

 # groovy-langserver

-A LSP server implementation for groovy
+An LSP server implementation for groovy

 # Build